-During the year ended September 30, 2006, the Company entered into agreements with Coach Capital, LLC for three demand notes payable to Coach Capital, LLC totaling \$163,644 for purposes of financing ongoing operations.
+During the year ended September 30, 2006, the Company entered into agreements with Coach Capital, LLC for three demand notes payable to Coach Capital, LLC totaling \$165,705 including related loan fees for purposes of financing ongoing operations.

-During the first quarter of 2007, the Company entered into an additional demand note payable agreement with Coach Capital, LLC totaling \$54,888 plus loan fees.
-In February 2007, the Company entered into a demand note payable agreement with CEO and President, Bradley E. Sparks totaling \$50,000 plus loan fees.
-In addition, the Company entered into another demand note payable agreement with Coach Capital, LLC during the quarter totaling \$28,000 plus loan fees.
-All of these notes accrue interest at 18% per annum.
-As of March 31, 2007, notes payable totals \$300,471.
-Interest expense accrues on all of these notes at a rate of 18% per annum.
+During the first quarter of 2007, the Company entered into an additional demand note with Coach Capital, LLC totaling \$56,016 including loan fees.
+In February 2007, the Company entered into a demand note with CEO and President, Bradley E. Sparks totaling \$50,000 plus loan fees of \$750.
+In addition, the Company entered into another demand note with Coach Capital, LLC during the quarter totaling \$28,480 including loan fees.
+During the third quarter, all of the notes and interest payable to Coach Capital, LLC were paid in full with funds borrowed under the Company's new convertible line of credit (see Note 6).
+As of June 30, 2007, the outstanding notes payable totaled \$50,750 consisting of the note payable to Sparks.
+Interest expense accrues on all of the notes at a rate of 18% per annum.
 Accrued interest on the notes payable is recorded in the balance sheet in accrued expenses and other liabilities.